On Mori dreamness of blowups along space curves: Introduction

-There exists a subset $U_{g,d} \subset H_{g,d}^S$ that is the complement of a countable union of closed subschemes so that, for any $C \in U_{g,d}$, the blowup $X \to \PP^3$ along $C$ admits a nef divisor, that is not semiample; in particular $X$ is not a Mori Dream Space. \end{introductiontheorem} Under slightly more assumptions (see Proposition \ref{prop:Qcan=>potContr}), we provide an inverse to that statement, showing that the only obstruction to the Mori dreamness of $X$ is the $\QQ$-canonicity of $C'$.
-This allows us to recover the non-openness of Mori dreamness in families.
+Then there exists a subset $V_{g,d} \subset H_{g,d}^S$ that is a countable union of closed subsets, such that the blowup $X \to \PP^3$ along $C \in H_{g,d}^S$ is a Mori Dream Space if and only if $C \in V_{g,d}$; more specifically, if $C \not\in V_{g,d}$ then $X$ admits a nef but not semiample divisor. \end{introductiontheorem} This allows us to recover the non-openness of Mori dreamness in families.

 At this point it is worth comparing our results, with some similar flavoured results in the $K$-trivial world.
-By \cite[Lemma 2.4]{Matsushita} and \cite[Theorem 3.8]{AM} semiampleness is an open property for irreducible symplectic and hyperk{\"a}lher manifolds respectively.
-On the other hand our Corollary \ref{cor:degenToSemiample} shows that this is not true in our cases.
-Another obstruction that we did not manage to obtain is that of a variety having infinitely-many Mori chambers.
-Given that the Picard rank of $X$ is $2$, such an example would have to include an infinite sequence of anti-flips from $X$, each decreasing the discrepancies and in a sense, worsening the singularities.
+In \cite[Corollary 1.3]{Matsushita} Matsushita proves that semiampleness is an open property for irreducible holomorphic symplectic manifolds (see also \cite[Theorem 3.8]{AM} for a global version).
+On the other hand Corollary \ref{cor:degenToSemiample} shows that this is not true in our cases.
+Another obstruction that we did not manage to obtain is that of a variety having infinitely many Mori chambers.
+Given that the Picard rank of $X$ is $2$, such an example would have to include an infinite sequence of anti-flips from $X$, each decreasing the discrepancies and, in a sense, worsening the singularities.
 This would imply that no two of the corresponding models are isomorphic as abstract varieties.
-On the other hand, Hasset and Tschinkel \cite{HT10} provide an example of an irreducible holomorphic symplectic fourfold of Picard rank $2$, with infinitely many Mori chambers, where however every second model is abstractly isomorphic.
+On the other hand, Hasset and Tschinkel \cite{HT10} provide an example of an irreducible holomorphic symplectic fourfold of Picard rank $2$, with infinitely many Mori chambers, where, however, every second model is abstractly isomorphic.